-Variation in exercises, just like variation in training volume and intensity, is a way to provide the body with new training stimuli.
-But your muscles don’t get bored as quickly as you might think.
-And switching exercises too often can backfire.
+Variation in exercises is a way to provide the body with new training stimuli.
+But your muscles don’t get bored as easily as you might think.
+Switching exercises often can actually backfire.

 THE NEUROLOGICAL FACTOR

 As soon as you do a new exercise, you quickly get better at that particular exercise.
-That improvement in your technical skills – because it is in fact – ensures that you can perform the exercise heavier and heavier.
-That improved ability is a matter of neurological factors.
+That improvement in your technical skill – because it actually is – ensures that you can perform the exercise more heavily.
+This is based on neurological factors, adjustments in the central nervous system.

 In the initial phase of a new training program these neurological factors make a greater contribution to your strength gain than the increase in muscle mass [ i ] .
 In fact, if your progress comes to an abrupt halt after a few weeks, that means nothing more than that you’ve mastered the exercise ‘nicely’.

-At this point, it’s tempting to switch to another exercise, where you can progress for the same number of weeks.
-In fact , this is a fake progression [ ii ] .
-Because as you get better and stronger in this exercise, you are actually unlearning your old exercise.
+At this point, it’s tempting to switch to another exercise, where you can make the same number of weeks of progress.
+In fact , this is a sham progression [ ii ] .
+Because while you get better and stronger in this exercise, you forget your old exercise, as it were.
 You’ll find out when you implement it back into your training program and have to start practically from scratch again.

 You can switch exercises every few weeks for a while, and get better at that new exercise every time.
 But if you look in the mirror after half a year, or if you test yourself on a reference exercise such as the squat, bench press or deadlift, you hardly notice any progress.